alcornwill/testudo3d/readme.md

 modules should be 1x1x1 or smaller
 multi-cell modules may be supported in the future
 ## module groups
-modules are organised into groups
+Modules are organised into groups
-when you paint over a module of the same group it is replaced
+When you paint over a module of the same group it is replaced
-however, one module of each group can coexist in the same 'cell'
+However, one module of each group can coexist in the same 'cell'
-the exception to this is 'walls'. there can be one for each side of the cell
+The exception to this is 'walls'. there can be one for each side of the cell
-groups also have special meaning when using generators
+Though you can name a group whatever you like, __groups also have special meaning when using generators__
 ## room generator
 'room' is a special module group that automatically generates the walls, floors and ceilings for a room of any shape